History of the Jews in Bern: 20th century

 Around 1910 the Jewish community numbered about 1,000 members.
 Many had immigrated from Eastern Europe, among them Russian students.
 The most famous Jewish student from Russia was Anna Tumarkin, who later became the first woman professor at the University of Bern, and the first woman to sit as a member of a University Senate in Europe.
 Bern’s most important contribution to science, Albert Einstein’s theory of relativity, was penned from Gerechtigkeitsgasse, Einstein’s home in the old city of Bern, just a stone’s throw from the old clock, Zytglogge.
 The apartment is a museum today, and the Bern Historical Museum has a permanent exhibition on Albert Einstein.

-During the Second World War, sales of the anti-Semitic conspiracy theory, The Protocols of the Elders of Zion led to a trial in the Bern court (The Bern Trial).
-The plaintiffs (the Swiss Jewish Association and the Jewish Community of Bern) won the case, and the presiding judge declared the Protocols a forgery.
-Also during that time, “the Bern Group”- a group of Jewish helpers together with Polish diplomats operated in secret to save the lives of hundreds of Jews by means of forged Latin American papers and letters of protection.
+In 1933, the Swiss Jewish Association and the Jewish Community of Bern sued the far-right National Front for distributing antisemitic propaganda, including The Protocols of the Elders of Zion.
+The plaintiffs won the ensuing court case, the so-called Bern Trial, and the presiding judge declared the Protocols a forgery.

+During the Second World War, a group of Jewish helpers together with Polish diplomats operated in secret to save the lives of hundreds of Jews by means of forged Latin American papers and letters of protection, in what would later become known as “the Bern Group”.

 In Bern, it was not until 1995 that the canton recognized the Jewish religious community under public law, thus giving it the same status as the national churches.
 The community has around 340 members.
 According to its mission statement, the Jüdische Gemeinde Bern is "open and tolerant towards all Jewish religious orientations".